 It is known that almost all cervical cancers are caused by persistent infection of HPV.
 HPV is an extremely common sexually transmitted infection (STI).
 Most people’s immune system will clear the HPV virus on their own within a year.
 However, for some women the HPV infection will persist, causing precancerous cell changes.
 Most of these precancerous cell changes will also return to normal with no treatment.
 In rare cases, however, the precancerous changes can eventually progress to cervical cancer but this takes between 10 to 15 years.

-Since the introduction of cervical screening in Australia in 1991, a large body of scientific evidence has been accumulated, demonstrating that the HPV test is more effective than the Pap smear test for cervical screening.
-The current Pap smear test looks for precancerous changes in the cells of the cervix.
-The HPV test, however, actually looks for the presence of the HPV virus which causes these precancerous changes to the cells.
+Since the introduction of cervical screening in Australia in 1991, a large body of scientific evidence has been accumulated, demonstrating that the CST is more effective than the Pap smear test for cervical screening.
+The previous Pap smear test looked for precancerous changes in the cells of the cervix.
+The CST, however, actually looks for the presence of the HPV virus which causes these precancerous changes to the cells.